slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to the BBOXX SMART Solar API!
+Welcome to the BBOXX SMART Solar API.

 We have language bindings in Python and JavaScript.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs at the top right.
+You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs at the top.

 # Products